brick-breaker/brickBreaker/README.md

 ### Prerequisites

-Current versions work exclusively on Linux.
+Current versions work on all platforms.

-Please be patient as release versions are coming for Windows.

 <br>

-It is possible to compile the main.c file for use on Windows.

 You can download the Repository from [here](https://github.com/brick-breaker/brickBreaker/tree/chase-development)

-Follow [these instructions](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=vs-2017) to compile the file with Visual Studios

 ### Installing